403-978-6052

 Not only is this open to bias and abuse, but the immediate sanction may seem to go against the grain of Canada’s “innocent until proven guilty” stance, which underpins our legal system.
 The roadside sanction is not a criminal charge but you may face a separate criminal charge if later tests support the police’s impaired driving assessment.
 If your case proceeds to trial and you are convicted, you will also receive a court-ordered license suspension from a judge.

-Call Us To Arrange A Confidential Consultation
+Call Our Calgary DUI Lawyer For A Confidential Consultation

 To speak with Cory Wilson or arrange a free, no obligation consultation, call 403-978-6052 or email us here.